ministryofjustice/hmpps-restricted-patients-api/README.md

 * prison-offender-events.prisoner.received
 * restricted-patients.patient.removed

-The service receives a `prison-offender-events.prisoner.received` event it will check to see if the prisoner is recorded as a restricted patient and if that's the case the record will be removed.
+Restricted patients are removed automatically when a `prison-offender-events.prisoner.received` domain event has been received.

 When the service receives a `restricted-patients.patient.removed ` the event will logged and then ignored.
+This is for ease of testing.